Nancy Njau: Career

 She joined Family Bank 2002 as a graduate clerk.
 Over the years she served in various banking roles, including as Branch Manager, Regional Manager, Head of Retail Banking, Chief Officer Public Sector, and Acting Chief Commercial Officer, her last assigned role before promotion to CEO.
 She replaced Rebecca Mbithi, who led the bank for the previous five consecutive years.
 The position requires regulatory approval from the Central Bank of Kenya (CBK).

 One of her first major tasks as CEO is the establishment of a "non-operating holding company that will hold shares in Family Bank Kenya and other non-banking subsidiaries".
 After the formation of a group structure, approved by shareholders in June 2024, Family Bank plans expansion into East, Central and West Africa.

 Other considerations

-After confirmation Njau joined a handful of female CEOs in Kenya's commercial banking sector.
+After confirmation Njaū joined a handful of female CEOs in Kenya's commercial banking sector.
 The other four are Nasim Devji, at Diamond Trust Bank, Betty Korir at Credit Bank, Anne Karanja, at Kenya Post Office Savings Bank and Joyce Ann Wainaina, at Citibank Kenya.